Scientific Discovery in the Age of AI and Supercomputing: Methods

 \textbf{Data sources}.
 We constructed a large-scale dataset combining bibliometric and textual information on scientific publications indexed in \textit{Scopus} between 2000 and 2024.
 The sample comprises over 5.3 million records across 27 scientific fields, classified according to the All Science Journal Classification (ASJC) system.
 For each publication, we extracted metadata on authors, affiliations, journals, citations, abstracts, and (where available) acknowledgments. \\

 \textbf{Identification of AI and HPC publications}.
-To identify AI-related research, we used a curated set of over 200 keywords referring to machine learning, deep learning, natural language processing, and related sub-fields (e.g., “\textit{neural network}”, “\textit{transformer}”, “\textit{reinforcement learning}”, “\textit{computer vision}”).
+To identify AI-related research, we used a curated set of 203 keywords referring to machine learning, deep learning, natural language processing, and related sub-fields (e.g., “\textit{neural network}”, “\textit{reinforcement learning}”, “\textit{computer vision}”).
+We also tested three alternative, more restrictive AI keyword definitions.
+The first uses a small set of core, unambiguous keywords (e.g., “\textit{artificial intelligence}”, “\textit{machine learning}”, “\textit{deep learning)}”.
+The second is based on the ten most frequent AI-related keywords in our corpus.
+The third relies on a methodology-specific dictionary comprising twenty terms [see SM].
 Keywords were matched in titles, abstracts, and author keywords using case-insensitive regular expressions.
 As of March 2025, this procedure yielded 5,193,154 AI publications for the 15-year period 2000 to 2024.
 To identify high-performance computing (HPC), we text-mined acknowledgment sections, in which researchers typically credit the computing resources used.
 Here, we defined our keywords narrowly, including: “\textit{HPC}”, “\textit{high performance comput-er/-ing}”, “\textit{supercomputing}”, and “\textit{supercomputer}”.
 As of February 2025, this procedure yielded 227,800 HPC papers for the period 2000 to 2024.
 Publications containing at least one AI keyword were tagged as AI; those with HPC acknowledgments were tagged as HPC.
 The intersection of these two corpora was labelled AI+HPC and comprised 25,160 papers. \\

 \textbf{Validation of HPC detection.} We validated the acknowledgment-based HPC detection method using case studies at two facilities: the University of Strasbourg and the University of Turin.
 At each facility, we matched registered users to their Scopus author IDs, retrieved all corresponding publications, and analysed the full text of a representative subsample using an LLM-based classifier (Gemini 2.0 Flash) to detect explicit mentions of HPC use.
 Comparing these classifications with our acknowledgment-based detections yielded recall rates of 62–70\% with no false positives.
 We found no systematic bias across disciplines or publication years.
 Acknowledgment-based detection may underestimate HPC use in fields where acknowledgments are uncommon (e.g., the humanities).
 Similarly, keyword searches cannot fully capture implicit or generic mentions of AI.
 Our estimates, therefore, likely represent a conservative lower bound on the true prevalence of AI and HPC use in science. \\